Main page content

 To aid the Governor in his selections, the chancellor of each university system must recommend students based on applications submitted by each president on behalf of the institution’s student government organization.
-The student appointments serve a one-year term, from June 1 through May 31 of the following year.
-The UT System Student Regent and THECB Student Representative have the same rights as regularly appointed board members, except the right to vote or be counted towards a quorum for official board business.
-The positions serve without compensation, but will be reimbursed for expenses incurred during official Board business.
+The student regent serves a one-year term, from June 1 through May 31 of the following year.
+The UT System Student Regent has the same rights as regularly appointed board members, except the right to vote or be counted towards a quorum for official board business.
+The position serves without compensation, but will be reimbursed for expenses incurred during official Board business.

 Students interested in applying to represent the UT System as the Student Regent should contact the student government organization on campus to find out about the campus-level application process and important deadlines.

 - Must remain enrolled at the institution throughout the person's term as student regent

 - Must be enrolled as an undergraduate or graduate student

 - Must be “in good standing”, as certified by the registrar’s office

 - Commit to fulfill all minimum time commitments for a UT System Student Regent during the term of service (see below)

 - Maintain a state-wide perspective on higher education (as opposed to representing any single college or university)

 - A 2.5 grade point average on a 4.0 scale must be maintained to continue eligibility